damianhakert/damianhakert.github.io/source/posts/2016-09-22-gitlab-8-12-released.html.md

 ## Global Code Search (EE)

-If you're running Elasticsearch on your GitLab Enterprise Edition instance, you will now be able to search through _all_ code on the server.
+If you're running Elasticsearch on your GitLab Enterprise Edition instance, you will now be able to search through _all_ code on the server!

 TODO SCREENSHOT